Class ScreenObject

 A property that determines whether this screen object is currently on.
 A screen object is on if it has a current Content.

-public bool IsOn { get; }
+public virtual bool IsOn { get; }

 Property Value